ShadowZagrosDev/oblivion-helper/README.md

   ./oblivion-helper version
   ```

 ### gRPC Client Interaction

 The helper exposes a gRPC service with these methods:
-- `Start()`: Initiate the Sing-Box process
+- `Start()`: Starts the Sing-Box process using the provided configuration.
-- `Stop()`: Terminate the Sing-Box process
+- `Stop()`: Terminates the currently running Sing-Box process.
-- `StreamStatus()`: Receive real-time status updates
+- `StreamStatus()`: Streams real-time status updates to the client.
-- `Exit()`: Gracefully exit the helper
+- `Exit()`: Shuts down the helper gracefully.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License
+## License

-Distributed under the MIT License.
-See the [LICENSE](LICENSE) for more information.
+This software is distributed under the **GPL v3 License**.
+See the [LICENSE](LICENSE) file for details.
+It integrates **Sing-Box**, which is also licensed under GPL v3.

+## Acknowledgments

+Oblivion-Helper utilizes several open-source libraries and tools to deliver its functionality.
+We extend our gratitude to the developers and maintainers of these projects:

+- **[Sing-Box](https://github.com/SagerNet/sing-box)**: A comprehensive library for network proxy functionalities, directly embedded in Oblivion-Helper.
+- **[atomicgo/isadmin](https://github.com/atomicgo/isadmin)**: For providing a simple way to check administrative privileges in Go.
+- **[fatih/color](https://github.com/fatih/color)**: For enabling colorful terminal outputs, making logs more readable.
+- **[gRPC](https://grpc.io/)**: A high-performance framework for building RPC communication between processes.
+  - **Submodules**:
+    - `google.golang.org/grpc/codes`: For handling gRPC error codes.
+    - `google.golang.org/grpc/status`: For working with gRPC status messages.

+We appreciate the open-source community for providing these invaluable tools.

 ---